LexiFi/menhir/fix/README.md

 At the top of an OCaml module, declare `open Fix`.
 This gives you access to the following submodules:

+* [`DataFlow`](src/DataFlow.ml) performs a forward data flow analysis over a directed graph.
+Like [`Fix`](src/Core.mli), it computes the least function of type `variable -> property` that satisfies a fixed point equation.
+It is less widely applicable than `Fix`, but, when it is applicable, it is easier to use and more efficient than `Fix`.

 * [`Gensym`](src/Gensym.mli) offers a simple facility
   for **generating fresh integer identifiers**.